adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/jmri-mqtt-spring-transformer-nodeslector-esp8266-arduinouno/mqtt-spring-jmri-transformer-nodeselector/README.md

-# JMRI MQTT DATA TRANSFORMER APPLICATION
+# JMRI MQTT DATA TRANSFORMER NODE SELECTOR APPLICATION

 > Jmri will push the data to the mqtt
 > transformer application configured with nodes and its details like no of turnout, no of signals, no of light in the node